Integer Lattice Gas with a sampling collision operator for the fluctuating Navier-Stokes Equation: The Sampling Lattice Gas Algorithm

 A lattice gas consists of a set of discrete cells situated on a lattice, each containing a discrete number of velocity states $v_i$ for particles to occupy~\cite{wolf2004lattice}.
 The velocities are usually identical for every cell, and are defined such that if $x$ is a position on the lattice, then for any velocity $v_i$, $x+v_i$ is also a position on the lattice, assuming a timestep of $\Delta t=1$.
 These velocities are also typically restricted in number such that the particle displacement over a single timestep is small.
 The particles are accounted for by the occupation numbers $n_i(x,t)$, denoting the particles that move from lattice site $x-v_i$ at time $t-1$ to lattice site $x$ at time $t$.
 These particles are then redistributed among the occupation numbers, observing the applicable conservation rules, and streamed.
 This two-step process represents a discrete timestep for the system.
 Thus, the $n_i(x, t)$ evolve according to,

 which is known as the lattice gas evolution equation.
-Here $\{n_j\}_g$ represents the set of all $n_i$ of the system at the current time.
+Here $\{n_j\}_g$ represents the set of all $n_i$ of the system at the current time, and $\{n_j\}_l$ represents the set of $n_i$ at a single lattice site at the current time, with the subscripts $l$ and $g$ denoting between the two.
 In this evolution equation, the collision operator $\Xi_i$ is a stochastic operator.
 The explicit nature of the $n_i$ is dependent on the lattice gas system observed.
 For Boolean lattice gases, for example, these $n_i$ would be Boolean in nature, leading to $\Xi_i$ to be calculable explicitly within a lookup table due to the limited nature of the probability space for single-occupation velocity states~\cite{FHP, frisch1987lattice}.
-In our integer lattice gas method, the $n_i$-values become integer based, which leads to a collision operator $\Xi_i$ that can take on integer values.
+In our integer lattice gas method, the $n_i$ values become integer based, which leads to a collision operator $\Xi_i$ that can take on integer values.

 In the ideal gas systems considered here the collision operator will only act on the local distribution of occupation numbers, $\{n_j\}_l$, which consists only of the local occupation numbers at position $x$ and $t$.
 In this nomenclature we exclude the implicit dependence on $x$ and $t$ to make the equations more readable.
 However, in principle the collision operator can depend on the global distribution $\{n_j\}_g$, as would be the case for non-ideal lattice gas systems.
 An example of that would be Rothmann and Keller's algorithm~\cite{rothman1994lattice} that is now known as the color gradient method.
 This method depends on neighboring site average density gradients.